Advanced Programmable Interrupt Controller: Overview

 There are two components in the Intel APIC system, the local APIC (LAPIC) and the I/O APIC.
 There is one LAPIC in each CPU in the system.
 In the very first implementation (82489DX), the LAPIC was a discrete circuit, as opposed to its later implementation in Intel processors' silicon.
 There is typically one I/O APIC for each peripheral bus in the system.
 In original system designs, LAPICs and I/O APICs were connected by a dedicated APIC bus.
 Newer systems use the system bus for communication between all APIC components.

 Each APIC, whether a discrete chip or integrated in a CPU, has a version register containing a four-bit version number for its specific APIC implementation.
 For example, the 82489DX has an APIC version number of 0, while version 1 was assigned to the first generation of local APICs integrated in the Pentium 90 and 100 processors.

 In systems containing an 8259 PIC, the 8259 may be connected to the LAPIC in the system's bootstrap processor (BSP), one of the system's I/O APICs, or both.
 Logically, however, the 8259 is only connected once at any given time.

 Discrete APIC

 The first-generation Intel APIC chip, the 82489DX, which was meant to be used with Intel 80486 and early Pentium processors, is actually an external local and I/O APIC in one circuit.
 The Intel MP 1.4 specification refers to it as "discrete APIC" in contrast with the "integrated APIC" found in most of the Pentium processors.
 The 82489DX had 16 interrupt lines; it also had a quirk that it could lose some ISA interrupts.

 In a multiprocessor 486 system, each CPU had to be paired with its own 82489DX; additionally a supplementary 82489DX had to be used as I/O APIC.
 The 82489DX could not emulate the 8259A (XT-PIC) so these also had to be included as physical chips for backwards compatibility.
 The 82489DX was packaged as a 132-pin PQFP.
-It was available for USD $26 per 1,000-unit in quantities.
+It was available for US$26 per 1,000-unit in quantities.